 Spicy Korean pork bulgogi marinated in a gochujang based sauce with lots of fresh garlic and ginger!
-A perfect dish for spicy food lovers!
+Great as an easy stir-fry dinner or for outdoor grilling.

-Spicy pork bulgogi (called jeyuk bokkeum or dweji bulgogi) is another highly popular Korean BBQ dish.
+Jeyuk bokkeum (제육볶음), aka dweji bulgogi (돼지불고기), is a spicy marinated pork.
+It’s another highly popular Korean BBQ dish.
 Jeyuk means pork, and bokkeum means stir-fry.
 It’s my son’s absolute favorite!
 He loves fatty pork and spicy food, which makes this dish perfect for him.
+Great for your outdoor grilling or an easy stir-fry dinner!

-Although any cut of pork can be used for this dish, pork shoulder or loin with some fat works best.
+Although any cut of pork can be used for this dish, pork shoulder or butt with some fat works best.
 I sometimes add sliced pork belly to intensify the pork flavor.
-You can normally find pre-sliced pork at Korean markets.
+You can find pre-sliced pork bulgogi meat at Korean markets.
 If cutting the meat at home, partially freeze it for about an hour before slicing.

 More pork recipes